-a) Job descriptions for each leadership or shared/central office role identified in the organizational chart (provide as an Attachment) b) Resumes of all current leadership (provide as an Attachment). c) Previous student achievement data for the proposed instructional leaders at each proposed campus (if available) (provide as part of Attachment) scribe the leadership team's individual and collective qualifications for implementing the multi-site school sign and business and operating plan successfully, including capacity in areas such as: (a) School leadership; (b) School business operations and finance; (c) Governance management and support to the Board; (d) Curriculum, instruction, and assessment; (e) At-risk students and students with special needs; (f) Performance management; and (g) Parent and community engagement. plain who is responsible for school leader coaching and training and what those processes will look like in ion.
-Please include any existing competencies used for school leader selection and evaluation, if available

-- (provide as an Attachment).7.
-Explain your school leader's role in the successful recruitment, hiring, development and retention of a highly - 8.
+- 5. Describe the leadership team's individual and collective qualifications for implementing the multi-site school design and business and operating plan successfully, including capacity in areas such as: - (a) School leadership; - (b) School business operations and finance; - (c) Governance management and support to the Board; - (d) Curriculum, instruction, and assessment; - (e) At-risk students and students with special needs; - (f) Performance management; and - (g) Parent and community engagement. - 6.
+Explain who is responsible for school leader coaching and training and what those processes will look like in action.
+Please include any existing competencies used for school leader selection and evaluation, if available (provide as an Attachment ). - 7.
+Explain your school leader's role in the successful recruitment, hiring, development and retention of a highly effective staff. - 8.
 Explain your campus instructional leader's role in providing instructional guidance and school culture guidance.
 How will the leadership team work in support of the campus instructional leader's guidance? - 9.
 What systems are in place in your leadership team structure to ensure redundancies in knowledge and skill?